AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 >[!BEGINTABS]

->[!TAB Re-Engagement Journey]
+>[!TAB Re-Engagement Scenario]

 This audience is created as an enhancement to the classic "Cart Abandonment" scenario.
 Whereas cart abandonment typically focuses on a cart addition without a subsequent purchase in a certain period of time, this audience looks for an earlier engagement, specifically those who may have browsed a particular product but did not add it to their cart and had no follow-up activity on your site within a certain time frame.
 This audience helps to keep your brand "top of mind" for customers who meet this inclusion criteria and can also be leveraged for customers whose digital properties may differ from a traditional e-commerce model.

-The following events are used for the re-engagement journey where users viewed products online, and did not add to cart in the next 24 hours, followed by no brand engagement in the 3 days following.
+The following events are used for the re-engagement scenario where users viewed products online, did not add products to their cart in the next 24 hours, and had no brand engagement in the 3 days following.

 The following fields and conditions are required when setting up this audience:

-* `EventType: commerce.productViews`
+* `eventType: commerce.productViews`
     * `Timestamp: <= 24 hours before now`
-* `EventType is not: commerce.procuctListAdds`
+* `eventType is not: commerce.productListAdds`
     * `Timestamp: <= 24 hours before now, GAP(>= 3 days)`
-* `EventType: application.launch or web.webpagedetails.pageViews or commerce.purchases`
+* `eventType: application.launch or web.webpagedetails.pageViews or commerce.purchases`
     * `Timestamp: <= 2 days before now`

-The descriptor for the re-engagement journey appears as:
+The descriptor for the re-engagement scenario appears as:

-`Include audience who have at least 1 EventType = ProductViews event THEN have at least 1 Any event where (EventType does not equal commerce.productListAdds) and occurs in last 24 hour(s) then after 3 days do not have any Any event where (EventType = application.launch or web.webpagedetails.pageViews or commerce.purchases) and occurs in last 2 day(s).`
+`Include audience who have at least 1 eventType = ProductViews event THEN have at least 1 Any event where (eventType does not equal commerce.productListAdds) and occurs in last 24 hour(s) then after 3 days do not have any Any event where (eventType = application.launch or web.webpagedetails.pageViews or commerce.purchases) and occurs in last 2 day(s).`

->[!TAB Abandoned Cart Journey]
+>[!TAB Abandoned Cart Scenario]

 This audience is created to support the classic "Cart Abandonment" scenario.
 Its purpose is to find customers who added a product to their shopping cart but ultimately did not follow through with a purchase.
 This audience will help keep not only your brand "top of mind" for your customers but also the products that they left behind without a subsequent purchase.

-The following events are used for the abandoned cart journey where users added a product to their cart, but did not complete the purchase or clear their cart in the last 24 hours.
+The following events are used for the abandoned cart scenario where users added a product to their cart, but did not complete the purchase or clear their cart in the last 24 hours.

 The following fields and conditions are required when setting up this audience:

-* `EventType: commerce.productListAdds`
+* `eventType: commerce.productListAdds`
     * `Timestamp: >= 1 days before now and <= 4 days before now `
-* `EventType: commerce.purchases`
+* `eventType: commerce.purchases`
     * `Timestamp: <= 4 days before now`
-* `EventType: commerce.productListRemovals`
+* `eventType: commerce.productListRemovals`
     * `Timestamp: <= 4 days before now`

-The descriptor for the abandoned cart journey appears as:
+The descriptor for the abandoned cart scenario appears as:

-`Include EventType = commerce.productListAdds between 30 min and 1440 minutes before now. exclude EventType = commerce.purchases 30 minutes before now OR EventType = commerce.productListRemovals AND Cart ID equals Product List Adds1 Cart ID (the inclusion event).`
+`Include eventType = commerce.productListAdds between 30 min and 1440 minutes before now. exclude eventType = commerce.purchases 30 minutes before now OR eventType = commerce.productListRemovals AND Cart ID equals Product List Adds1 Cart ID (the inclusion event).`

->[!TAB Order Confirmation Journey]
+>[!TAB Order Confirmation Scenario]

 This journey does not require any audiences to be created.